 58. This agreement is governed by the law of New South Wales.
 The parties submit to the non-exclusive jurisdiction of its courts and courts of appeal from them.
 The parties will not object to the exercise of jurisdiction by those courts on any basis.

-59. We will issue invoices for employee salary deductions at the times specified in the Company Set-Up Form or as otherwise agreed when you signed up to our platform (or if no time is specified, on or after the last day of the month) and you must pay such amounts at the times specified (or if no time is specified, within 14 days of receipt of invoice).
+59. We will issue invoices for employee salary deductions at the times specified in the Company Set-Up Form or as otherwise agreed when you signed up to our platform (or if no time is specified, on or after the last day of the month) and you must pay by direct debit such amounts at the times specified (or if no time is specified, within 14 days of receipt of invoice).

 60. For so long as we are providing the Flare Cars services to you, you must not acquire or receive services the same as, or similar to, or otherwise competitive with the Flare Cars services, from persons or organisations other than Flare.